shakasan/mesScripts/README.md

 Licence
 =======

-The script is licensed under the terms of the GPLv3
+The scripts are licensed under the terms of the GPLv3